...

 Prescription Drug Abuse

 Prescription drug abuse has become more common.
-Even when intended for valid medical or psychological issues, prescription drugs should be taken differently than prescribed or taken by other individuals.
+Even when used for real medical or mental health problems, prescription drugs should be taken as directed.
+They should not be shared with others.
 For example, opioid painkillers can be prescribed to treat pain due to an injury or chronic condition.
 The central nervous system depressants known as benzodiazepines are often prescribed for anxiety.
-Individuals who suffer from attention-deficit disorder, narcolepsy, or obesity may have received prescriptions for stimulant medications with mechanisms of action similar to cocaine and methamphetamine.
+People with attention-deficit disorder, narcolepsy, or obesity may get prescriptions for stimulant medications.
+These medications work in ways similar to cocaine and methamphetamine.

 In some cases, the pleasurable effects of these drugs (the euphoria that drug abusers seek) are only temporary.
 As the patient develops a tolerance to the drugs, the desired effects lessen, and the high goes away.
 Some individuals may assume that the drugs are no longer working, increasing their dosage to feel the effects.

 This development of tolerance is often the first in a series of steps that can lead to addiction.
-Strictly speaking, the very first time an individual takes more than their prescribed dose or takes prescribed doses too closely together, they have already begun to abuse the medication.
+The first time a person takes more than their prescribed dose or takes doses too close together, they start to abuse the medication.

-States are beginning to monitor doctors who prescribe certain drugs more closely to ensure they are not overly prescribed.
+States are beginning to monitor doctors who prescribe certain drugs more closely to ensure they are not being overprescribed.
 This technique has led to reduced drug abuse in some communities, according to the FDA.
 However, it has also increased the likelihood for some individuals to seek these drugs on the street.

 Club drugs are prevalent in many venues where young people prefer to spend their time, such as parties, concerts, or raves.
 In addition, older teens and adults can get access to these same drugs in clubs and bars regularly.